DanielCiccC/DanielCiccC.github.io/FINM3406/notes/tutorial2.md

 - written contract
 - Property Law Act 1974
 - Common law - implied terms and conditions
-11. What are the main differences between a lease and a licence?
+11. What are the main differences between a lease and a license?
-- lease creates both property and contractural rights for the leasse
+- lease creates both property and contractual rights for the lessee
-- a licence on creates contractual rights for the licencee
+- a license on creates contractual rights for the licensee
 - The lessee's rights in relation to their use of the property can be enforced against the world at large
-- A licencee can only enforce the rights in relation to their use of the property can be enforced against the licensor
+- A licensee can only enforce the rights in relation to their use of the property can be enforced against the licensor
 - a lease can be assigned by the lessee to a third party